Higher Hida and Coleman theories on the modular curve: Preliminaries

-We will actually need to work with certain topological $R$-modules that we call profinite $R$-modules and are in a certain sense duals of (discrete) $R$-modules.
-A profinite $R$-module $M$ is a topological $R$-module which is homeomorphic to a cofiltered limit $\lim_{i \in I} M_i$ of finite $R$-modules.
+We will also need to work with a different notion of local finiteness, defined on certain topological $R$-modules.

-In other words, a topological $R$-module $M$ is a profinite $R$-module if it is separated and complete and if there is a basis of neighborhoods of $0 \in M$, $\{N_i\}_{i \in {I}}$ consisting of cofinite submodules.
-In such a case, we have $M = \lim_i M/N_{i}$.
+\begin{defi} A topological $R$-module $M$ is a profinite $R$-module if it is homeomorphic to a cofiltered limit $\lim_{i\in I}M_i$ of finite $R$-modules, or equivalently, if it is Hausdorff and has a basis of neighborhoods $\{N_i\}_{i\in I}$ of 0 consisting of open cofinite submodules. \end{defi}

 \begin{defi} Let $M$ be a profinite $R$-module, and let $T \in \mathrm{End}_{R}(M)$ be a continuous endomorphism.
 We say that $T$ is locally finite on $M$ if $M$ has a basis of neighborhoods of $0$ consisting of submodules $\{N_i\}$ such that $T(N_i) \subseteq N_i$. \end{defi}